ulises-jimenez07/coding_exercises/code_patterns.md

 ### BFS on Matrix
 **When to use:** Shortest path, level-order traversal on grids (flood fill, rotting oranges)

+**How it works:** Start from one or more source cells and explore neighbors level by level using a queue.
+Mark visited cells to avoid revisiting.
+Each level represents one step away from the source, making it perfect for finding shortest paths in unweighted grids.

 ```python
 from collections import deque